 To me, nothing is more beautiful during this season of harvest than Winterberry, or Ilex verticillata.
 (I think the birds would agree with me on this, too!)

 By the seashore, against a stonewall, as decoration on the Thanksgiving table, or in a container by the front door, winterberry is the ideal late-fall, early-winter shrub.
-Consider planting an Ilex verticillata in the landscape so that you can enjoy harvesting the boughs that will make your seasonal, decorative containers pop.
+Consider planting an Ilex verticillata in the landscape so that you can enjoy harvesting the boughs that will make your seasonal, decorative containers pop with modern garden design services we offer.

 Other plants to consider incorporating into your landscape for winter container use: Red-twig dogwood, Yellow-twig dogwood, Curly willow/ Corkscrew willow, Harry Lauder’s walking stick and many more.